 Professional Dress: The students' dress and grooming must not disrupt the educational process, interfere with the maintenance of a positive teaching and/or learning climate, or compromise reasonable standards of health and safety.
-Students are to use discretion in their dress and are not permitted to wear apparel that causes a substantial disruption in the program's environment.
 Additional dress guidelines may be identified by certain CTE/EFA programs.

 Misconduct: Professional conduct is expected at all times.
 All students will be subject to the policy, rules and regulations of the host school district, program location (such as KVCC or the Epic Center) and the home school during the time they are in attendance.
 This handbook does not contain every rule or policy.
 Rules, policies, procedures and/or activities are subject to change during the school year with sufficient notification to students.
 If a student displays behavior that is severely disruptive to the educational process, the home school will be notified.
-A conference and a behavior contract are required prior to re-admission to class.
+A conference and a behavior contract may be required prior to re-admission to class.
 Any disciplinary action pursued by the district will be in accordance with the student's appropriate due process rights.